ITU-BDSA2024-GROUP1/Chirp/docs/report.md

 This structure ensures flexibility, testability, and maintainability of the code base.

 ### Architecture of deployed application (Emil/Adam)

-*Illustrate the architecture of your deployed application.
-Remember, you developed a client-server application.
-Illustrate the server component and to where it is deployed, illustrate a client component, and show how these communicate with each other.*

 ![](images/DeploymentArchitecture.png "")

 We use a Client-Server architecture, which gives us three main bodies to deal with:
 1. The first body is our setup of GitHub Actions workflows which handle our CI/CD.
 Once the program can build and it passes tests, it will be automatically deployed to our server.
 This is the main way we interact with the program as developers.